syncfusion-content/javascript-docs/js/XSS-Security.md

 ---
 layout: post
-title: XXS Security in ReactJS Chart Control | Syncfusion
+title: XXS Security in JavaScript Introduction Control | Syncfusion
 description: Learn here all about XSS Security support in Syncfusion Essential JavaScript Introduction control, its elements, and more.
 platform: js
 control: Introduction